Articles in Famous Felines are written by

 The book was also published in the UK and some 30 other countries, having been translated into various languages.
 (Referring to messages she receives, Vicki says, 'Sometimes I can't read a word, or even recognise the language!').
 It topped the New York Times best-sellers list for several weeks and remained on the list for a total of nearly nine months.
 By June 2009 almost a million copies had been sold.

 A movie about Dewey was on the books to go ahead, with Meryl Streep due to play the part of Vicki Myron, but took much longer than originally planned.
 A scriptwriter visited Spencer for a week in May 2009 and at that time it was hoped to have the film finished by Christmas 2010.
 It's understood that Vicki rejected the initial script and a year later it was still not complete; until that happened there could be no further progress.
 According to Vicki, the contract expired on 31 December 2010, but the movie company took another 16-month option on the film.
 She said she was happy the movie didn't come out in its original proposed form, as it was a huge disappointment and ruined the book and Dewey.
-See the article links below, but we are not so far aware of any further developments.
+See also the links below, but we are not aware of any further developments.

 The visitors keep coming

 By mid-2010 it was reported that visitors had come from all 50 of the United States, and from nearly 20 other countries.
-When the film about him finally comes to fruition, we imagine numbers will increase still further.

 * * * * * * * * * *